 STOMP, Simple (or Streaming) Text Oriented Message Protocol, is a simple text-based protocol used for transmitting data across applications.
-It is much simpler and less complex protocol than AMQP, it is more similar to HTTP.
-STOMP clients can communicate with almost every available STOMP message broker, this provide easy and widespread messaging interoperability among many languages, platforms and brokers.
-It is for example possible to connect to a STOMP broker using a telnet client.
+It is a much simpler and less complicated protocol than AMQP; it is more similar to HTTP.
+STOMP clients can communicate with almost every available STOMP message broker.
+This provides easy and widespread messaging interoperability among many languages, platforms and brokers.
+It is, for example, possible to connect to a STOMP broker using a telnet client.

 RabbitMQ supports STOMP (all current versions) via the Stomp plugin.
-All CloudAMQP instances has the Stomp plugin enabled by default on port 61613 (TLS: 61614).
+All CloudAMQP instances have the Stomp plugin enabled by default on port 61613 (TLS: 61614).